ellenmliu/Interview-practice/README.md

 should include a brief explanation of your code.
 Then, what would you have to consider if the original list was provided by user input?

+I made a function that takes in a list of strings and it would concatenate all into one string.
+I started the string with the `<ul>` tag and used a for loop that would iterate through the list.
+Each element will be wrapped with `<li>` and `</li>` tags and concatenate with the result string.
+After the loop, I add in the end `</ul>` tag and return the result.
+If the list was provided by the user, I would have to consider checking if the input is a list and if the elements within the list are all strings.

 ```
 test = ["test", "here", "testing"]